AnalyzerREST/python-tradingview-ta/README.md

  ![TradingView](https://raw.githubusercontent.com/deathlyface/python-tradingview-ta/main/images/tradingview.png)

 ## Note
- The newest version is compatible with v3.0.0.
+ The newest version is backward compatible with v3.0.0 or newer.
 You can still run your old code, but consider rewriting it.
-Please refer to the [migration guide](https://python-tradingview-ta.readthedocs.io/en/latest/migration.html).
+Please refer to the [usage guide](https://python-tradingview-ta.readthedocs.io/en/latest/usage.html).

  Please ensure to update to the latest version. `pip install -U tradingview_ta`